 - Monday 4 June - Competition closing date

-- Friday 15 June - Your deadline to amend or cancel bookings (after this date we will be unable to refund ticket costs).
-We will continue to accept bookings after this date if places remain.
+- Friday 15 June - Your deadline to amend or cancel bookings (after this date we will be unable to refund ticket costs)

 - Monday 25 June - Reminder and final information emailed to you/your school